OpenAutoCoder/Agentless/README.md

 - 🐈‍⬛ swebench_lite_repo_structure: preprocessed structure information for each SWE-Bench-lite problem
 - 🐈‍⬛ 20240630_agentless_gpt4o: evaluated run of **Agentless** used in our paper

+You can also checkout `classification/` folder to obtain our manual classifications of SWE-bench-lite as well as our filtered SWE-bench-lite-*S* problems.

 ## 📝 Citation

 ```bibtex